Balkinization |

 What I’ve described here is hardly unique to Zubik and the Roman Catholic Diocese of Pittsburgh.
 Many of the petitioners in the seven cases the Court has granted—including, for example, Little Sisters of the Poor and the Roman Catholic Archdiocese of Washington, D.C.—are not employers whose employees would be reimbursed for the costs of contraceptive methods under the regulatory accommodation.
 And some of those petitioners do not even operate a trust that itself offers insurance plans, as the Pittsburgh Diocese does.
 [UPDATED: I've pulled together a preliminary categorization of all 37 of the petitioners below, based upon the representations in the cert.-stage briefs.]

 Accordingly, I think it would be of great service to the Justices if the litigants, commentators and the press were to focus most closely on those petitioners whose employees would receive contraception reimbursement if the petitioners themselves were to notify HHS that they were opting out pursuant to the accommodation.
 Take, for example, two of the petitioners in No. 14-1505, Roman Catholic Archbishop v.
 Burwell: Catholic University offers health insurance coverage to its employees and its students under insured plans; and Thomas Aquinas College offers coverage to its employees under a self-insured plan that is not a “church plan.”
-Or, perhaps better yet: Southern Nazarene University, a petitioner in No. 15-119, which uses both an insured plan (for its students) and self-insured, TPA-administered (non-church) plan (for its employees).
+Or, perhaps better yet: Southern Nazarene University, a petitioner in No. 15-119, which uses both an insured plan (for its students) and a self-insured, TPA-administered (non-church) plan (for its employees).

 The RFRA analysis is difficult enough to unpack and make sense of even as to these petitioners, who have the (relatively) strongest arguments on the “substantial burden” prong of RFRA.
 (In earlier posts, I have examined in far greater detail the “substantial burden” arguments that the Court will have to contend with as to these two sorts of employers—see, especially, this post, as well as this one (which explains the effect of the government’s subsequent augmentation of the accommodation on the claims of employers with self-insured plans), and this one (which focuses on the various arguments that the petitions have brought front and center).)
+But those complications are nothing compared to the complexities raised by the claims of other petitioners, such as Zubik, the Pittsburgh and Washington Dioceses, and Little Sisters.

 If the Court rejects the RFRA claims of petitioners such as Catholic University, Thomas Aquinas College, and Southern Nazarene University, there won’t be any need for the Justices to wade into the thicket of additional complications for employers with “church plans,” especially those (such as Little Sisters of the Poor) whose TPAs will not provide the coverage upon request, or organizations (such as the various Roman Catholic Dioceses) that are themselves entirely exempt from the regulation . . . let alone to go the further step of untangling the RFRA claims of individuals such as Rev. Zubik.
 Therefore, the Court ought to begin by examining those cases—such as the RFRA claims of Catholic University, Thomas Aquinas College and Southern Nazarene University—in which the access of employees (and dependents and students) to cost-free contraception coverage is truly at stake, rather than the cases in which such individuals would not receive such coverage under any scenario.